winlinadmin7/computer-science-and-information-technology/README.md

 How Linux Works: What Every Superuser Should Know - Brian Ward

 The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win - Gene Kim, Kevin Behr
+- IT problems grow when work piles up faster than systems can handle it.
+- Stable IT comes from clear flow, fast feedback, and fewer repeated interruptions.
+- Good teams improve systems by fixing root causes, not only urgent symptoms.

 The Idea Factory: Bell Labs and the Great Age of American Innovation - Jon Gertner